rust-lang/book/src/ch17-04-streams.md

 pulling chunks of it from the file system at a time, or data arriving over the network over time.
 Because streams are futures, we can use them with any other kind of future, too, and we can combine them in interesting ways.
-For example, we can debounce events to avoid triggering too many network calls, set timeouts on sequences of long-running operations, or throttle user interface events to avoid doing needless work.
+For example, we can batch up events to avoid triggering too many network calls, set timeouts on sequences of long-running operations, or throttle user interface events to avoid doing needless work.